© Copyright 2022. Netmind. All rights reserved.

 There are no prerequisites to attend this course.

 Each student will receive a copy of the course documentation prepared by Netmind.

-Additionally, students will earn 7 credit hours for their attendance.
+There isn’t an official certification associated with this course.
+However, students will earn 14 credit hours for their attendance.

 A certificate of attendance will be issued to students who attend the course for at least 75% of the duration.